Wall Street firms more convinced of June rate hike: Reuters poll

 Fed funds futures contracts on Friday suggested traders were pricing in just a 22 percent probability of a June rate hike.
 The first contract with a greater-than-50 percent probability of a hike is September 2015, at 66 percent, according to CME Fed Watch.

-Goldman Sachs economist Jan Hatzius told CNBC he expects the Fed to raise rates by September; the firm did not respond to the Reuters poll.
+Goldman Sachs economist Jan Hatzius told CNBC that he expects the Fed to raise rates by September; the firm did not respond to the Reuters poll.
 Five other firms also did not take part.
+(Reporting By Yasmeen Abutaleb; Editing by Chizu Nomiyama)

+* Opposition blames Zuma for credit downgrade (Adds Moody's places S. Africa on review for downgrade)